Nakita1/soc-homelab/labs/lab-01-suspicious-powershell.md

 ## Scenario Description
 PowerShell is frequently abused by attackers because it is a native Windows tool capable of executing commands, scripts, and payloads without requiring additional binaries.

-In this lab, PowerShell is executed with flags commonly associated with **defense evasion and stealth**, allowing us to observe how this behavior appears in endpoint telemetry.
+In this lab, PowerShell is executed with flags commonly associated with defense evasion and stealth, allowing us to observe how this behavior appears in endpoint telemetry.

 ---